katjam/tech-exeter-try-elm/PITCHME.md

 @ul
 - Teach you functional programming concepts
-- Compare Elm vs React, Vue and Angular
+- Compare Elm with React, Vue and Angular 2.0
 - Discuss the newly released Elm 0.19
 @ulend